dllewellyn/AI-Tech-Scalers/presentation.md

 <p>CreateFuture<br/>Glasgow Tech Meetup</p>

 <!--
+Introduction (0:01 - 0:38)
 Welcome everyone.
 Thanks for coming.
-Tonight, we're diving into a really exciting topic: how Artificial Intelligence is fundamentally reshaping the journey of tech startups, particularly when it comes to scaling.
+Tonight, we're diving into how Artificial Intelligence is fundamentally reshaping the journey of tech startups, particularly when it comes to scaling.

+Topic: How AI is changing the face of startup scaling.
+Focus: Impact of early AI adoption on startup journey, team sizes, approaches, and scaling pivot point.

 We'll explore the shifts in strategies, team structures, and the overall speed at which companies can now grow.
 -->